Low-carb followers are likely to come across one staple drink when browsing for keto-friendly recipes: keto coffee.

 #1.
-Caffeine from Coffee
+Caffeine From Coffee

 But caffeine from natural sources like coffee or tea doesn’t contain any sugar or net carbs and[*]:

-- Skyrockets your energy without the jitters
+- It can boost your energy without the jitters

-- Increases focus and reduces brain fog
+- It can increase focus and reduce brain fog

-- Improves your mood
+- It may improve your mood

-- Boosts physical performance
+- It may improve your physical performance

 Coffee also contains antioxidants, essential B vitamins, and phytonutrients, which all work to keep your body healthy and fight off harmful free radical damage to your cells[*].